mandy-thao/claude-mood/README.md

 # claude-mood

-statusline theme system for claude code in terminal. three starter themes and a `/mood` command to switch between them.
+statusline theme system for claude code in terminal. three starter themes and a `/mood` command to switch between them. all theme files live at `~/.claude/mood/`. ask Claude to edit them or create new ones — change colors, icons, titles, or anything else.

 ![claude-mood preview](./assets/claude-mood.png)